What is pentostatin?

 Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely receiving pentostatin.

-Pentostatin is injected into a vein through an IV.
+Pentostatin is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-You may need frequent medical tests at your doctor's office to be sure this medication is not causing harmful effects.
-Your cancer treatments may be delayed based on the results of these tests.
+Pentostatin can lower your blood cell counts.
+Your blood will need to be tested often.
+Your cancer treatments may be delayed based on the results.
 You may also need to have a bone marrow biopsy.

 What happens if I miss a dose?